I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces4-readtagged.md

 <p>LPGUID is a pointer to a 128-bit unique identifier.
 It is defined in the Microsoft Windows SDK header file guiddef.h.</p>

-<p>Some debugger sessions have arbitrary additional data available.
-For example, when a dump file is created, additional dump information files containing extra information may also be created.
-This additional data is tagged with a global unique identifier and can only be retrieved via the tag.</p>

-<p>LPGUID is a pointer to a 128-bit unique identifier.
-It is defined in the Microsoft Windows SDK header file guiddef.h.</p>

 ## -requirements
 <table>
 <tr>